 Amazon CloudWatch Logs monitors applications and systems using log data, aggregating and storing application logs.
 CloudWatch Logs is useful because you can easily configure it to process additional metadata with the log files.

 Important: If you choose to enable CloudWatch Logs in your Amazon Web Services (AWS) environment, you should make sure that you are not collecting more data than you need because this service incurs AWS costs based upon usage.
 See the CloudWatch pricing information to plan and configure your usage.

 If not already done, install and configure the Amazon CloudWatch agent to collect logs from Amazon Elastic Compute Cloud (EC2) instances.
 See Amazon documentation for instructions.

 USM Anywhere provides some CloudWatch log collection jobs out of the box, but they are disabled by default.
 You can enable them under Settings > Scheduler.
 When enabled, these jobs monitor certain log groups and collect logs from CloudWatch every five minutes.
 You must configure your CloudWatch agent to use these log group names and to keep the log types the same within a given log group.

-If you want to collect logs from other log groups, ensure that all streams in the same group are of the same type so that USM Anywhere can use a designated plugin to parse the collected raw log data.
-You can then set up a log collection job for each log group.
+If you want to collect logs from other log groups, ensure that all streams in the same group are of the same type so that USM Anywhere can use a designated data source to parse the collected raw log data.
+You can then set up a CloudWatch log collection job for each log group.